VladimirMarkelov/ttdl/README.md

 TTDL detects a tag with leading `!` and the plugin engine kicks in.
 The tag name is `!hidedue`.
 The script name is build from the tag name without character `!`, `script_ext`, and `script_prefix`.
 All plugin names must start with `ttdl-`.
 The default value for `script_prefix` is `./`.
-It makes the script name `./ttdl-hidedue.ps1` - a file must be in the current working directory.
+It makes the script name `./ttdl-hidedue.ps1`.

 DISCLAIMER: I am no powershell expert.
 That is why I believe the script can be made simpler and shorter.
 But the script does its job and it is good enough to be a starting point.